Growth Summit · Nov 7-8 / 32 Early Bird seats left at $299. Then $449.

 7 min readOctober 1, 2025

-When to Hire Your First Full-Time Coach (The Revenue Benchmarks)
+When to Hire Your First Full-Time Gym Coach (Exact Revenue Benchmarks)

 Hiring too early kills cash flow.
 Hiring too late burns you out.
-Here are the exact numbers that tell you when it's time.
+Here are the exact revenue benchmarks and member counts that tell you when it's time.

 Blake Ruff